Thuthu-KII/Lance/Docs/scrum/product_backlog.md

 - [Low] As a user, I want a responsive UI for mobile and desktop use.
 - [Low] As a team, we want centralized error logging for debugging.
 ```
-## Notes on the Product Backlog

-This backlog outlines the core functionality required for each user role — Client, Freelancer, and Admin — along with technical and platform-wide priorities.
-Items are tagged by importance to guide incremental development and sprint planning.

-Each user story is framed from the user’s perspective to ensure feature relevance and usability.
-As development progresses, stories can be broken down further into tasks and acceptance criteria.

-The backlog is designed to evolve — new stories may be added as features expand, user feedback is received, or technical needs change.
-Use it as a living document during team planning and retrospectives.